 NEWARK, N.J. - Two New York residents filed a class complaint on April 21 against New Jersey Devils LLC in the U.S. District Court for the District of New Jersey, alleging that the hockey team improperly prohibits them and other season ticket holders from selling individual or blocks of game tickets (Rey Olsen, et al. v.
 New Jersey Devils, LLC, No. 15-2807, D. N.J.).

 NEW YORK - A New York bankruptcy judge on April 21 ruled on a trust's objection to certain claims asserted by a borrower, finding that her claims for wrongful foreclosure and violation of the Massachusetts Consumer Credit Cost Disclosure Act (MCCCDA) can proceed (In re Residential Capital LLC, et al., No. 12-12020, S.D.
 N.Y.
 Bkcy.; 2015 Bankr.
 LEXIS 1373).

 NEW YORK - Shareholders and an electronic manufacturing services provider and certain of its executive officers have agreed to a $30 million settlement on claims that the defendants misrepresented the company's earnings, profitability and financial outlook in violation of federal securities laws, according to documents filed in New York federal court on April 17 (In re Celestica Inc. Securities Litigation, No. 07-312, S.D.
 N.Y.).

-NEW YORK - The federal judge overseeing the General Motors LLC ignition-switch cases issued an order on Feb.
-6 setting the parameters for the bellwether trial plan in the multidistrict litigation (In re: General Motors LLC Ignition Switch Litigation, No. 14-md-2543, S.D.
+NEW YORK - The federal judge overseeing the multidistrict ignition switch litigation against General Motors LLC (GM) entered an order April 17 requiring GM to produce documents already turned over to governmental agencies and Congress but allowing the automaker to retrieve any documents that were inadvertently produced (In re: General Motors LLC Ignition Switch Litigation, No. 14-md-2543, S.D.
 N.Y.).